 - 1. Where the elected invention is directed to a product and previously nonelected process claims are rejoined, form paragraph 8.43 should be used instead of this paragraph. - 2.
 This form paragraph should be used whenever ALL previously withdrawn claims depend from or otherwise require all the limitations of an allowable claim (e.g., a generic claim, linking claim, or subcombination claim) and wherein the non-elected claims have NOT been canceled.
 Use form paragraph 8.46, 8.47, or 8.47.01 as appropriate where the nonelected claims HAVE BEEN canceled.
-Use form paragraph 8.49 or 8.50 as appropriate when the elected invention is allowable and the restriction requirement is withdrawn at least in part. - 3.
+Use form paragraph 8.50 when the elected invention is allowable and the restriction requirement is withdrawn in part.
+Use form paragraph 8.49 when the elected invention is allowable and the restriction requirement is maintained without modification. - 3.
 In bracket 2, insert the number(s) of the rejoined claim(s) followed by either -- is-- or -- are--. - 4.
 In bracket 3 insert-- requires-- or -- require--. - 5.
 In bracket 4, insert either --between-- or --among--. - 6.
 In bracket 5, insert the group(s), species, or subject matter of the invention(s) being rejoined. - 7.
 In bracket 7, insert the number(s) of the rejoined claim(s) followed by either --is-- or --are--.